atlanmod/coqtl/README.md

 ./compile.sh
 ```

+### Alternative installation using Visual Studio Code remote container

+Instead of installing coq directly on your machine you can use Visual Studio Code with the development container configuration we provide.

+When opening the project with Visual Studio Code the editor will ask you to install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to use the feature.
+Be sure to read the "Install" section of the [remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to correctly install and setup docker on your machine.

+Then, once the remote container extension is installed and docker setup, Visual Studio Code will inform you that the current workspace can be opened in a container.
+Click "Reopen in Container" to start building the container.
+Be patient, first launch will take several minutes to build the image.
+The image only to need to be built once, next launches are faster.

+Coq theories can be found in `/home/vscode/.opam/default/lib/coq/theories`.
+One can add this folder to its workspace by right clicking in the exporer panel and selecting "Add folder to workspace".

 ## Publications

 Here are the publications describing CoqTL and the pointer to the version of CoqTL they refer to.